DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/grouping/texts/groupContinuesMessage.md

 Additionally, you can specify the message displayed in a group row when the corresponding group is continued from the previous page.
 Use the **groupContinuedMessage** property for this purpose.

-[note]If a group simultaneously continues on the next page and is continued from the previous page, the texts specified by the **groupContinuedMessage** and **groupContinuesMessage** options will be concatenated.
+[note]If a group simultaneously continues on the next page and is continued from the previous page, the texts specified by the **groupContinuedMessage** and **groupContinuesMessage** properties will be concatenated.